lepperm/Learning-Log/Pages/about.md

 permalink: /about/
 ---

-Learning Log is a hub for information and statistics chronicling my web development journey.
+Learning Log is my web development education hub, where I chronicle my progression and skill acquisition.

 Here, you can find:
-- Logs of what I am working on
+- Logs of my daily learning activities and insight into my problem-solving process
 - An overview of skills I am working to develop
 - My progress towards mastering skills and the resources being used to get there
+- Blog posts covering a variety of topics
-- Statistics for my skills and this site
+- Statistics for my skill development and this site
+- A dynamically generated list of tasks that I am using to guide my learning

 You can find the source code for this site on GitLab:
 [Learning Log - GitLab](https://gitlab.com/maxlepper/learning-log)